MicrosoftDocs/windowsserverdocs/WindowsServerDocs/troubleshoot/troubleshoot-problems-on-dhcp-server.md

 ---
 title: Troubleshoot problems on the DHCP server
-description: This article introduces how to troubleshoot problems on the DHCP server and collect data.
+description: Find out how to troubleshoot problems on the DHCP server and collect data.
 manager: dcscontentpm
-ms.date: 5/26/2020
+ms.date: 09/27/2023
 ms.topic: troubleshooting
 author: Deland-Han
 ms.author: delhan